ETdoFresh/FishyEOS/readme.md

 3. Set transport varaible on the **TransportManager** Component to FishyEOS.

 ### As a Server
-1. Before starting Server, authenticate with EOS Connect.
-   For Example: `EOSManager.Instance.StartConnectLoginWithDeviceToken(...)`
-2. Specify the EOS SocketName which you would like to listen from.
+1. Specify the EOS SocketName which you would like to listen from. ex `FishyEOS`
-3. Start Server as normal.
+2. Start Server as normal.
    `NetworkManager.ServerManager.StartConnection()`

 ### As a Client
-1. Authenticate with EOS Connect.
-   For Example: `EOSManager.Instance.StartConnectLoginWithDeviceToken(...)`
-2. Specify the EOS SocketName which you would like to connect.
+1. Specify the EOS SocketName which you would like to connect. ex `FishyEOS`
-3. Specify the ServerProductUserId which you would like to connect.
+2. Specify the ServerProductUserId which you would like to connect. looks like `0002780586644887316944b9a41246b3`
-4. Start Client as normal.
+3. Start Client as normal.
    `NetworkManager.ClientManager.StartConnection()`

 ### As a Host